tarampampam/domains/README.md

     //"AAAA": ["::1"],
     //"NS": ["..."],
   },
-  "proxy": false // disable CF proxy, true by default }
+  "proxy": false // disable the CF proxy, proxying is always enabled by default }
 ```

 4. Your pull request will be reviewed and merged.
-Please, don't ignore the PR checklist (your PR will be ignored if you ignore this requirement). _Make sure to keep an eye on it in case we need you to make any changes!_
+Please, don't ignore the PR checklist (your PR will be ignored if you ignore this requirement).
+If you ignore the rules, your PR will be ignored too. _Make sure to keep an eye on it in case we need you to make any changes!_
 5. After the pull request is merged, please allow up to 24 hours for the changes to propagate _(usually, it takes 5..15 minutes)_
 6. Enjoy your new domain!